 SNAP is grounded on the following principles:

 Since the conception of SNAP, several studies were completed over the years to evaluate the effectiveness of the program; the results showed:

 - Increased emotion regulation, self-control, problem-solving skills, pro-social communication, executive functioning ad social competency.

-- Decreased antisocial behaviour, rule breaking, depression, anxiety and police contact.
+- Decreased antisocial behavior, rule breaking, depression, anxiety and police contact.

 - Enhanced ability to make better choices with peers.

 - Improved success at school, including decrease in disciplinary issues.

 - Increased connection to positive community activities.